Blowzabella

 Blowzabella is an English folk band formed in London in 1978.
-The band currently consists of Andy Cutting, Jo Freya, Paul James, David Shepherd, Barn Stradling, and Jon Swayne; members of the band have changed multiple times since late 1982, with Jon Swayne being the only remaining original band member.
-It is estimated that Blowzabella musicians played between 26 and 32 instruments in total, which include bagpipes, hurdy-gurdy, diatonic button accordion, alto sax, and triangle.
-Their music is heavily influenced by English and European traditional folk music, and has inspired a variety of European folk bands with their unique style and sound.
-Many European folk artists attribute Blowzabella as a major influence in their music.
+The band consists of Andy Cutting, Jo Freya, Paul James, Barn Stradling, and Jon Swayne.
+The lineup has changed several times since 1982, with Jon Swayne the only remaining original member.
+The group plays numerous instruments.
+It is strongly influenced by English and continental European traditional folk music.
+Many European folk artists cite Blowzabella as a major influence on their work.